 - A total of 120 credit hours is required for graduation; 40 of which must be upper-division (courses numbered 3000 and above).

-- A minimum grade point average of 3.0 in all major courses is required.
+- A minimum GPA of 3.0 in all major courses is required.

 - Experiential credit is not accepted for any major requirements.